ArchieLab/chege_etal_2024/data/README.md

-Placeholder for masterfiles obtained from running the pipeline for eukaryotic detection
+Placeholder for masterfiles obtained from running the pipeline for eukaryotic detection and the master metadata table